 If you are a man seeking paternity answers through a DNA test, you do not need the mother’s permission if you are listed on the birth certificate and are considered the legal father.

 If you are not a legal parent or legal guardian of the child and the child is underage, you must get signed consent from the mother or other legal guardian.
 If the necessary consent isn’t provided up front, then the paternity testing cannot even start until the proper documentation is submitted.

 ‘My partner won’t test.
 Can I just send in a hair sample instead of a cheek swab?’

-While hair specimens, blood, and even toothbrushes are accepted in rare circumstances (and only when specific criteria are met), paternity testing using DNA samples from these objects still requires signed consent from all participants.
-Using special specimens is also extremely expensive.
+While hair specimens, blood, and even toothbrushes are accepted , paternity testing using DNA samples from these objects still requires consent from all participants.
+Using special specimens is also much more expensive.
+There is a $150 non-refundable fee just for determining whether or not the special sample is viable for testing.
 The quality of the DNA samples collected via cheek swabs and the ease with which the sample can be extracted is one of the factors that keep paternity testing affordable.

 ‘I’ve asked and asked, but my partner still won’t do a DNA test.
 Now what?’

 You can do paternity testing without the father if he’s not willing to test, as long as the requirement for legal consent for a minor child and other participants is still met.
 We can test relatives, such as paternal grandparents, the child’s sibling, or even an aunt or uncle and fit the data from the DNA together like a puzzle in order to determine paternity.
-That being said, to maximize the chances of getting conclusive results, it’s important to have as many 1st degree relatives as possible participate.
-So although getting answers can be achieved this way, the test is much more expensive than a straight paternity test ($350+ vs. $119), and there is a possibility of getting inconclusive results.
+That being said, to maximize the chances of getting conclusive results, it’s important to have as many 1st degree relatives as possible participate, and the mother should also contribute her DNA.
+So although getting answers can be achieved this way, the test is much more expensive than a straight paternity test (lab fees start at $299), and there is a possibility of getting inconclusive results.

 The Bottom Line about Paternity Testing without Consent